 In addition, Adatum wants to be able to roll back the live environment to a previous version if things go wrong.
-In a worst-case scenario, they would like to be able to pull the application back to be an on-premises application.
-You should have a clearly defined process for deploying applications to Windows Azure.
+In a worst-case scenario, they would like to be able to pull the application back to be an onpremises application.